Manoj-2007/MA-mar-2023-demo/readme.md

 ## Insertion and Display Operations

-> I have used 2 functions for Insertion where in Insert() is used to insert a single record and InsertMultiple() is used to insert multiple records according to the user convenience.In the same way I have used
+> I have used 2 functions for Insertion where in Insert() is used to insert a single record and InsertMultiple() is used to insert multiple records according to the user convenience.In the same way I have used 2 functions to Display readSingleBook() to display singlerecord and readAllBooks() to display multiple records.
 > 1. insertNewBook()
 > 1. insertMultipleBooks()
 > 1. readSingleBook()